Meneer-de-Bruin/WCT-API/apis/descriptions/desc-scheduleType.rst

  -7      Annually
 ======== ======================

-The list of possible schedule type values for targets can be retrieved with API :doc:`api-scheduleType_GET`.
+The list of possible schedule type values for targets can be retrieved with API :doc:`api-target_scheduleType_GET`.